elastic/rally/docs/command_line_reference.rst

     ----------------  -------  -------------------  --------  ------------------------------
     20160518T122341Z  pmc      append-no-conflicts  defaults  github-issue-1234-baseline

-This will help you recognize a specific race again later.
+This will help you recognize a specific race when running ``esrally compare``.